xieyuheng/inner/papers/publish/boundaries-as-types.md

     It is not.
-    We can only say a cell has "orientation", in the sense that, for example, when composing an edge, we can use one of its endpoints, the minus sign in `path` only means to change the layout of an edge to compose it by another endpoint.
+    We can only say a cell has "orientation", in the sense that, for example, when composing an edge, we can use one of its endpoint, the minus sign in `path` only means to change the layout of an edge to compose it by another endpoint.